George-coder-tech/bell-state-quantum-research/README.md

 Measurements were performed using 1024 shots using Qiskit.

 # Results
-The simulator produced an approximately equal probability distribution between |00⟩ and |11⟩ states, confirming successful Bell-state entanglement in a noise-free environment.
+The ideal simulator produced an approximately equal probability distribution between |00⟩ and |11⟩ states, confirming successful Bell-state entanglement.
+When noise was introduced, small deviations in the probability distribution were observed, demonstrating the impact of decoherence on quantum correlations.

 # Future Work
 This experiment will be extended to real IBM Quantum hardware to analyze the effects of noise and decoherence.